 Today we are once again called to reduce our spending and boost our savings, so my initial instinct is to sit down and look at our finances closely, face the numbers and plan for the uncertainties.
-We don't have any credit card debt, we don't buy things on credit, student loans are paid off and we don't have expensive habits (at least not ones we plan on keeping...lol).
-Our lives consist of our home, which we built together just short of 6 years ago, our two cars, and lots of real, fresh organic foods (a real priority for us).
-We also spend some money on wellness treatments and essential oils - my two forms of natural health care (click here to learn more!).
+We don't have any credit card debt, we don't buy things on credit anymore, student loans are paid off and we started to let go of expensive habits.
+Our main expenses consist of our home, which we built together about 7 years ago, one car payment, lots of real fresh foods (a real priority for us) and wellness treatments and products (select supplements, CPTG essential oils, etc), as I believe preventive care is the best form of healthcare.
 The things we used to spend the most money on were books and entertainment, with books being close to essential to us.

-Years ago (close to 8 years now!)
-I created a family spreadsheet, colourful (of course!), and simple to use.
+Years ago (close to 9 years now!)
+I created a family spreadsheet, very colourful, of course!
 At any given time, we knew exactly how much money was being allocated to what and how much we spent on food, medical care, gas, etc. As we entered our expenses, it automatically subtracted from the budget and it showed how much we had left each month - hiding behind the numbers was not an option!
-We relied greatly on this process during our first financial ups and downs, until recently.
+We relied greatly on this process during our first ups and downs, until recently.

-So with that clear goal, I looked at my 8-year old, still colourful, financial tracker and realized when things got tighter that my process was only causing anxiety.
-I would make a monthly savings plan, we would spend most of our allowances in the first 2 weeks of the month (what I refer to as the freedom weeks) and then live in a state of emotional "scarcity" for the last two weeks until the next month rolled out (what I called the scarcity phase), EVERY single month.
+So with this clear goal, I looked at my 9-year old, still colourful financial tracker and realized when things got tighter that my process was only causing me anxiety.
+I would make a monthly savings plan, we would spend most of our allowances in the first 2 weeks of the month (what I refer to as the freedom weeks) and then live in a state of emotional scarcity for the last two weeks until the next month rolled out (what I now call the scarcity phase), EVERY single month.
 I hated the feeling, it was like I was tracking scarcity!
 The purpose of the plan was no longer fulfilling our family needs, so something had to change.

 One night, I sat down with it again and started to cut things out.
-I cut most of it out, bringing our basic expenses down by a good 30%, and that is when I realized how much money went into stuff we didn't really need (I am including things here from great new findings at health food stores to tempting items from Costco... lol, a cold drink at Starbucks or a quick visit to a local brewery to play board games, super fun to have/do but not essential).
-My husband and I are not shoppers, so if we could cut 30%, I can just imagine how much some people have available to them without realizing it.
+I cut most of it out, bringing our basic expenses down by a further 30%, and that is when I realized how much money went into stuff we didn't really need (I am including things here from great new findings at health food stores to tempting items from Costco... lol, a cold drink at Starbucks or a quick visit to a local brewery to play board games, super fun to have/do but not essential).
+My husband and I are not shoppers, so if we could cut down our expenses so easily, I can just imagine how much some people have available to them without realizing it.

 The scientist in me decided to run an experiment, can we live this way, but further, can we enjoy living this way?
-Lastly, can we find a way to live a prosperous life, where abundance does not mean to splurge, and where to 'not spend' does not equate to depravation and scarcity?
-And after the first month went by we realized that YES we could.
+Lastly, can we find a way to live a prosperous life, where abundance does not mean to splurge, and where to 'not spend' does not feel like deprivation or scarcity?
+And after the first month went by, we realized that YES we could.
 What we first observed with this process was how easily we used to say yes to getting what we wanted and how easy it was to spend money without giving it much thought.
-It quickly became clear that we were now on the right path.
+It quickly became clear that we were now on the abundant path, even though all we had more of was happiness and contentment.

-I also looked around me and realized that we have all we could possibly need, aside from fresh groceries each week, so we chose to take our minimalism passion to the next level (click here to read my other post on Minimalism and my closet!!) and make meaningful (emotional and physical) changes in our lives.
+I also looked around me and realized that we have all we could possibly need already, so we chose to take our minimalism passion to the next level (click here to read my other post on Minimalism and my closet!!) and made meaningful (emotional and physical) changes in our lives.

-We are calling it the Abundant Minimalism plan, which comprises of finding solutions for the things we love that are either free or very inexpensive; offering to trade things/services with others for things they have that we need; no longer tracking how much we spend each week since all we have allocated for variables is groceries (one trip, one budget, with the exception of a couple of Costco trips to buy items in bulk), and a small miscellaneous budget, so no need to "track it" per se; using and re-using what we have instead of buying new; and for things that we need to spend on, say oil changes or water filters, we discuss, agree it is needed and spend with gratitude.
+We decided to call it the Abundant Minimalism Experiment.
+The project comprises of finding solutions for the things we love that are either free or very inexpensive; offering to trade things/services with others for things they have that we need; no longer tracking how much we spend each week since all we have allocated for variables is groceries (one trip, one budget, with the exception of a couple of Costco trips a month to buy items in bulk), using and re-using what we have instead of buying new; and for things that we need to spend on, say car oil changes or water filters, we discuss, agree it is needed and spend with gratitude.

 Now this last part is important!
-There are things outside of food, essential oils (of course!) and oil changes that we will need from time to time, so it is important to not feel stingy as this energy is not very prosperous.
+There are things outside of food and oil changes that we will need from time to time, especially if you have kids, so it is important to not feel stingy as this energy is not prosperous.
 I believe there is plenty for everyone so even if you are also going through a hard phase, feeling generous and giving with gratitude for services you need is an important part of the equation.

 Here are some of the modifications we've made: